Primordial black holes from single-field inflation: a fine-tuning audit: Prototype potentials

-Aside from the \textit{ad hoc} nature of the added potential feature in this class of models, it cannot be realised in isolation without having to account for additional ingredients in some way.
-The reason for this is that \textit{the true effective potential is necessarily convex and cannot admit a feature}\footnote{ Although the convexity of the effective potential is standard textbook physics (\textit{cf}.~Chapter 11.3 of~\cite{Peskin:1995ev}), this may come as a surprise to some readers used to seeing all manners of potentials in the cosmology literature.
+Aside from the \textit{ad hoc} nature of the added potential feature in this class of models, it cannot be realised in isolation without having to account for additional ingredients in some way -- a caveat that is relevant to all the examples considered in this paper.
+The reason for this is that the true \textit{vacuum} effective potential is necessarily convex and cannot admit a feature\footnote{ Although the convexity of the effective potential is standard textbook physics (\textit{cf}.~Chapter 11.3 of~\cite{Peskin:1995ev}), this may come as a surprise to some readers used to seeing all manners of potentials in the cosmology literature.
 Simple arguments as to why this is so can be found in~\cite{Haymaker:1983xk} and~\cite{Amer:1982ri} for the single-field and multi-field cases, respectively.}.
-The additional ingredients required to generate a feature could for example take the form of non-adiabatic driving by some other classical source field, additional degrees of freedom coupled to the inflaton that start to propagate at a particular energy scale (and so affect the effective potential through threshold effects~\cite{Casas:1998cf}), or even background moduli fields that are not heavy enough to permit truncation.
+The additional ingredients required to generate a feature could for example take the form of non-adiabatic driving by some other classical source field, additional degrees of freedom coupled to the inflaton that start to propagate at a particular energy scale (and so affect the effective potential through threshold effects~\cite{Casas:1998cf}), or even background moduli fields that are not heavy enough to permit truncation as will be the case for most of the examples considered further.
 Accounting for these additional degrees of freedom even within the effectively single-field context places restrictions on the form of any feature one would like to generate \cite{Chluba:2015bqa, Achucarro:2012fd}, and more generally may necessitate accounting for additional (isocurvature) interactions that could qualitatively alter one's conclusions.